 The platform is managed by the Voluntary Media Council of Zimbabwe in partnership with IMS-FOJO with support from the Swedish Embassy in Harare, European Union and Norwegian Ministry of Foreign Affairs.
-The idea behind ZimFact is to pro-

 The idea behind ZimFact is to provide basic facts on important sectors and issues such as child and maternal mortality rates in Zimbabwe or the actual state of the country's national debt.
 Another aim is to raise the general public's trust in the media with ZimFact as a kind of benchmark and a good partner of the media, Alec Muchadehama underlined at the launch event.